Dvidal7788/snail_eater_game/README.md

   <li>PARAMETERS: Takes no input.</li>
   <ol>
 	<li>Uses inf_buffer() to ask user for input (i.e. w, s, a, d to move up, down, left, right)</li>
-	<li>Determines if player is at the boarder or not and checks if the direction the player wants to move is blocked by a block or if a ghost is there (taking into account that if the player is at the border, the other side of the board needs to be checked, since the player can wrap around the border)</li>
+	<li>Determines if player is at the border or not and checks if the direction the player wants to move is blocked by a block or if a ghost is there (taking into account that if the player is at the border, the other side of the board needs to be checked, since the player can wrap around the border)</li>
-	<li>If space is free, player moves to new space and player position is saved in macros p_x and p_y.</li>
+	<li>If the space is free, rhe player moves to the new space and player position is saved in macros p_x and p_y.</li>
-	<li>If space is occupied by a block, player does not move.</li>
+	<li>If the space is occupied by a block, the player does not move.</li>
-	<li>If space is occupied by a snail, player moves, new player position is remembered and snail_count macro is decremeneted by 1.</li>
+	<li>If the space is occupied by a snail, player moves, the new player position is remembered and snail_count macro is decremeneted by 1.</li>
-	<li>If space is occupied by ghost, player loses.</li>
+	<li>If the space is occupied by ghost, the player loses.</li>
   </ol>
-  <li>RETURN: Return char letting calling function (i.e. main()) determing if player has ran into a ghost, decided to quit or nothing happened.</li>
+  <li>RETURN: Returns char to inform calling function if player has ran into a ghost, decided to quit or nothing happened.</li>
 </ul>

 __ GHOST_MOVE() ___ <br>